halfflat/log/README.md

 ## Default sinks

-A customizable sink object `log::simple_sink` will write log records to a supplied stream, with behaviour governed by flags controlling whether to print source locations, or flush the stream after each record.
+A customizable sink object `log::stream_sink` will write log records to a supplied stream, with behaviour governed by flags controlling whether to print source locations, or flush the stream after each record.

-`log::simple_sink` uses `log::locked_ostream` to coordinate access to streams shared across multiple sinks and to maintain independent formatting state.
+`log::stream_sink` uses `log::locked_ostream` to coordinate access to streams shared across multiple sinks and to maintain independent formatting state.

 ## API